Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Results and Discussion

 \subsection{Disaggregation.}

-As it has been said before, it is difficult to obtain reliable results on fractal dimensions, when we have free particles because of image resolution.
+As stated above, because of our experimental image resolution, it is difficult to obtain reliable results on fractal dimensions when free particles regime dominate.
 That is why we cannot observe the variation on fractal dimensions while the chains are being formed by the aggregation of individual particles.
-However, we can observe the disaggregation process, i.e, the separation by Brownian motion and repulsive electrostatic forces of the particles that formed the chains when the applied field is switched off.
-Surprisingly, in the literature, this kind of processes have rarely been studied \cite{Chinbreakup02,soniatesis}.
-Developed studies focus on aggregation, but not on the process of the aggregates that vanish and become free particles.
-This is very interesting for practical applications, for example, for designing an on-off dispositive based on magneto-rheological fluids.
-In Fig. \ref{fig:des}, we show three snapshots of a group of chains during disaggregation at times $t=0$ (field is turned off), $t=20$ s and $t=40$ s.
+However, we can observe the disaggregation process, i.e, the separation by Brownian motion of the particles that formed the chains when the applied field is switched off.
+In Fig. \ref{fig:desas}, we show three snapshots of a group of chains during disaggregation at times $t=0$ (field is turned off), $t=20$ s and $t=40$ s.
 The dark border along the clusters border is the contour extracted using our software.
-It can be seen how the free particles have appeared at 20 seconds and how the clusters contour turns into itself.
+The images show how the free particles have appeared at 20 seconds and how the clusters contour folds onto itself.
+The snapshots shown in Fig. \ref{fig:desas} represent the regular behavior of the clusters when the field has been switched off.

+We calculate some average values for the box-counting dimension during disaggregation using the method explained in the Introduction.
+These calculations can be seen on Fig. \ref{graph:db}.
+As we see on the study of aggregation, the box-counting dimension is different for each experiment depending on the ratio $R_1/R_0$; therefore, the experiments begin the disaggregation process with different values of $D_B(2D)$.
+However, when the field is switched off, all the values tend to a single curve.
+This might be the expected behavior, if we suppose that the capacity dimension measures how the clusters occupy the space, since the clusters tend to dissolve into little clusters and particles, regardless of the characteristics of the field and concentration at beginning of the aggregation process.